Southwest, Gol ground 13 Boeing 737 NG airplanes after checks

-WASHINGTON/SAO PAULO (Reuters) - Southwest Airlines Co (LUV.N) and Brazil’s Gol Linhas Aereas (GOLL4.SA) said on Wednesday they had grounded a total of 13 Boeing Co (BA.N) 737 NG airplanes after U.S. regulators ordered urgent inspections last week.
+WASHINGTON/SAO PAULO (Reuters) - Southwest Airlines Co and Brazil’s Gol Linhas Aereas said on Wednesday they had grounded a total of 13 Boeing Co 737 NG airplanes after U.S. regulators ordered urgent inspections last week.

 Southwest said it had grounded two planes, while Gol said it had grounded 11.
 Both airlines are major operators of the 737, including the NG variant and the more recent MAX, which has been grounded for months after two deadly crashes.